Wisconsin vs. Providence College Basketball Predictions & Picks - November 14

 Wisconsin vs. Providence Predictions & Picks: Spread, Total - November 14

-Tuesday's contest at Amica Mutual Pavilion has the Wisconsin Badgers (1-1) matching up with the Providence Friars (2-0) at 6:00 PM ET (on November 14).
-Our computer prediction projects a lopsided 84-70 victory as our model heavily favors Wisconsin.
+Tuesday's contest at Amica Mutual Pavilion has the Wisconsin Badgers (1-1) going head to head against the Providence Friars (2-0) at 6:00 PM ET (on November 14).
+Our computer prediction projects a one-sided 84-70 victory as our model heavily favors Wisconsin.

-According to our computer prediction, Wisconsin is a good bet to cover the point spread, which is currently listed at 1.5.
-The two teams are projected to exceed the 144.5 total.
+According to our computer prediction, Wisconsin is projected to cover the spread (1.5) versus Providence.
+The two sides are projected to exceed the 141.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!